-1 modified form, cause a computer, computer system, or computer 2 network t o per form s pec cific func tions.

-- (8) COMPUTER SYSTEM.
-A set of related or interconnected computer or computer network equipment, devices and software. - (9) DATA.
+- 1 modified form, cause a computer, computer system, or computer 2 network to perform specific functions. - 3 (8) COMPUTER SYSTEM.
+A set of related or 4 interconnected computer or computer network equipment, devices 5 and software.

+- (9) DATA.
 A representation of information, knowledge, facts, concepts, or instructions, which are prepared and are intended for use in a computer, computer system, or computer network.
 Data may be in any form, in storage media, or as stored in the memory of the computer or in transit. - (10) ELECTRONIC MAIL MESSAGE.
-A message sent to a unique destination that consists of a unique user name or mailbox and a reference to an Internet domain, whether or not displayed, to which such message can be sent or delivered. - (11) EXCEEDS AUTHORIZATION OF USE.
-Accessing a computer, computer network, or other digital device with actual or perceived authorization, and using such access to obtain or alter information that the accessor is not entitled to obtain or alter. - (12) FINANCIAL INSTRUMENT.
-Includes, but is not limited to, any check, cashier's check, draft, warrant, money order, certificate of deposit, negotiable instrument, letter of credit, bill of exchange, credit or debit card, transaction

-1 authorization mechanism, marketable security, or any computer 2 system representation thereof.
+A message sent to a unique destination that consists of a unique user name or mailbox and a reference to an Internet domain, whether or not displayed, to which such message can be sent or delivered. - (11) FINANCIAL INSTRUMENT.
+Includes, but is not limited to, any check, cashier's check, draft, warrant, money order, certificate of deposit, negotiable instrument, letter of credit, bill of exchange, credit or debit card, transaction authorization mechanism, marketable security, or any computer system representation thereof. - (12) HARM.
+Partial or total alteration, damage, or erasure of stored data, interruption of computer services, introduction of a virus, or any other loss, disadvantage, or injury that might reasonably be suffered as a result of the actor's conduct.

-- 3 (13) HARM.
-Partial or total alteration, damage, or 4 erasure of stored data, interruption of computer services, 5 introduction of a virus, or any other loss, disadvantage, or 6 injury that might reasonably be suffered as a result of the 7 actor's conduct. - (14) IDENTIFICATION DOCUMENT.
-Any document containing data that is issued to an individual and which that individual, and only that individual, uses alone or in conjunction with any other information for the primary purpose of establishing his or her identity or accessing his or her financial information or benefits.
-Identification documents specifically include, but are not limited to, the following: - a.
-Government issued driver's licenses or identification cards. - b.
-Payment cards such as credit cards, debit cards,and ATM cards. - c.
-Passports.

-- 20 d.
-Health insurance or benefit cards. - e.
-Identification cards issued by educational institutions. - f.
-Identification cards for employees or contractors.

-1 g.
-Benefit cards issued in conjunction with any 2 government supported aid program.
-3 h.
+1 (13) IDENTIFICATION DOCUMENT.
+Any document 2 containing data that is issued to an individual and which that individual, and only that individual, uses alone or in 3 conjunction with any other information for the primary purpose of establishing his or her identity or accessing his or her financial information or benefits.
+Identification documents 7 specifically include, but are not limited to, the following: a.
+Government issued driver's licenses or 8 identification cards.
+9 10 b.
+Payment cards such as credit cards, debit cards, 11 and ATM cards.
+12 c.
+Passports. d.
+Health insurance or benefit cards.
+13 14 e.
+Identification cards issued by educational 15 institutions. f.
+Identification cards for employees or 16 17 contractors. g.
+Benefit cards issued in conjunction with any 18 government supported aid program.
+19 h.
 Library cards issued by any public library.
-4 (15) IDENTIFYING INFORMATION.
-Specific details that 5 can be used to access a person's financial accounts, obtain 6 identification, or to obtain goods or services, including, but 7 not limited to: 8 a.
+20 21 (14) IDENTIFYING INFORMATION.
+Specific details that 2.2 can be used to access a person's financial accounts, obtain 23 identification, or to obtain goods or services, including, but 24 not limited to: 2.5 a.
 Social Security number.

-9 b.
+b.
 Driver's license number.

-10 c.
+c.
 Bank account number.